vmware/ansible-for-nsxt/README.md

 Note: usr_cert tells OpenSSL to generate a client certificate.
 This must be defined in openssl.cnf.

+#### Validate CA in MP API

+To validate ceritificate authority (CA), set NSX_MANAGER_CA_PATH environment variable on Ansible control node pointing to CA certificate of NSX manager and pass validate_certs as ``True`` in ansible playbook.

 #### Using Policy API
 All the Policy API based Ansible Modules provide the following authentication mechanisms: